-“Applicant” means a person introduced by the Agency to the Client to be considered for an Engagement in respect of childcare and private domestic staff within the UK and overseas;
+“Applicant” means a person introduced by the Agency to the Client to be considered for an Engagement in respect of childcare or to be considered for their consultancy services.

-“Client Registration Form” means the instructions and information provided by the Client, either verbally or in writing, setting out, amongst other things, the Client’s details and requirements for childcare or other staff whether submitted on line, orally or in writing via email.
+“Client Brief” means the information provided by the Client, either verbally or in writing, setting out, amongst other things, the Client’s details, and requirements for childcare.

-“Confidential Information” means all personal and business information about the parties to this Agreement.
+“Confidential Information” means all personal and business information about the parties to this Contract.

-“Permanent Engagement” means Engagement for any period of more than six calendar months (full-time or part- time);
+“Permanent Engagement” means Engagement for any period of 12 consecutive weeks or more (full-

-“Service Fee” means money payable to the Agency by the Client for the Engagement of the Applicant as set out in Schedule 1;
+“Service Fee” means money payable to the Agency by the Client for the Engagement of an Applicant as set out in Schedule 1;

 1.1. a reference to a person includes a human individual, a corporate entity and any organisation which is managed or controlled as a unit.

-1.2. a reference to a person includes reference to that person’s successors, legal representatives, permitted assigns and any person to whom rights and obligations are transferred or pass as a result of a merger, division, reconstruction or other re-organisation involving that person.
+1.3. a reference to a person includes reference to that person’s successors, legal representatives, permitted assigns and any person to whom rights, and obligations are transferred or pass as a result of a merger, division, reconstruction, or other re-organisation involving that person.

-2.3 The Agency reserves the right to vary the terms of this Agreement and/or the way it provides the Services by way of written notification to the Client.
+2.3 The Agency reserves the right to vary the terms of this Contract and/or the way it provides the Services by way of written notification to the Client.
 The Client has the option to either (i) decline such changes at which point the contract will terminate without any payment due from either party or (ii)consent in writing to such changes, the date of such notification being the date such amendments will take effect.
+If it does consent:

-2.4 This Agreement together with any schedules (which are expressly incorporated herein), constitutes the entire Agreement between the parties and supersedes all previous agreements, understandings and arrangements between them, whether written or oral in respect of its subject matter.
-The Client acknowledges that it has not entered into this Agreement in reliance on, and shall have no remedies in respect of, any representation or warranty that is not expressly set out in this Contract.
+2.4 This Contract together with any schedules (which are expressly incorporated herein), constitutes the entire Contract between the parties and supersedes all previous Contracts, understandings, and arrangements between them, whether written or oral in respect of its subject matter.
+The Client acknowledges that it has not entered into this Contract in reliance on, and shall have no remedies in respect of, any representation or warranty that is not expressly set out in this Contract.
 The Client shall not have any claim for innocent or negligent misrepresentation on the basis of any statement in this Contract.
-Nothing in this Agreement purports to limit or exclude any liability for fraud.
+Nothing in this Contract purports to limit or exclude any liability for fraud.

-2.5 The Client acknowledges that he/she understands exactly what is included in the Services and he /she is satisfied that the Services are suitable and satisfactory for his/her requirements.
+2.5 The Client acknowledges that he/she/it understands exactly what is included in the Services and he is satisfied that the Services are suitable and satisfactory for his/her/its requirements.

-3.2 If the Client requires the Agency to provide the Services sooner than 14 days after the Agreement has been made, he/she must instruct the Agency to do so in writing, acknowledging that he/she will lose his/her right to cancel upon such instruction.
+3.2 If the Client requires the Agency to provide the Services sooner than 14 days after the Contract has been made, he/she must instruct the Agency to do so in writing, acknowledging that he/she will lose his/her right to cancel upon such instruction.

-4.1 Nothing in this Agreement shall create a partnership or agency or the relationship of employer and employee, or other relationship between any of the parties, other than the contractual relationship expressly provided for in this Agreement.
+4.1 Nothing in this Contract shall create a partnership or agency or the relationship of employer and employee, or other relationship between any of the parties, other than the contractual relationship expressly provided for in this Contract.

-4.2 The Agency is an employment agency acting in accordance with The Employment Agencies Act 1973 and corresponding regulations.
+4.2 The Agency is an employment agency.
 It acts as an intermediary which introduces Applicants to prospective clients and vice versa.
 The Agency has no part, contractual or otherwise, in any arrangement between the Client and the Applicant and is not an agent in law for any person.

 4.3 Neither party shall have, nor represent that it has, any authority to make any commitment on the other party’s behalf, except as expressly agreed in this Contract.

-4.4 The Agency warrants that it has all necessary authority to perform its obligations set out in this Agreement.
+4.5 The Agency warrants that it has all necessary authority to perform its obligations set out in this Contract.

-5.1 The Client accepts that the Agency acts only as an introduction agency for childcare and domestic private staff placements and therefore holds no employer responsibility for any Applicant whether introduced on a permanent agreement or a temporary basis.
-Furthermore, the Client accepts that the Agency has no responsibility and cannot guarantee the length an Applicant will remain within an Engagement.
+5.1 The Client accepts that the Agency acts only as an introduction agency for childcare and domestic placements and therefore holds no employer responsibility for any Applicant whether introduced on a permanent, contract or a temporary basis.
+The Client understands and accepts that the responsibility for deciding whether an Applicant is suitable for the role and its family lies with the Client alone.

-5.3 The Client agrees to satisfy himself/herself as to the suitability of an Applicant generally and, but not limited, to the following:
+5.3 The Client agrees to satisfy himself/herself/itself as to the suitability of an Applicant generally by way, without limitation, of the following:

-5.3.2 obtaining DBS checks criminal record checks or police checks in the relevant country and to ask to see copies of any certification obtained by an Applicant, including paediatric first aid certification;
+5.3.2 obtaining DBS checks criminal record checks or police checks and to asking to see copies of any certification obtained by an Applicant, including paediatric first aid certification;

 5.3.3 ensuring that the Applicant can drive to the standard expected by the Client;